ghobashy/Development-Guides/GitWorkflow/README.md

 ![new release](https://cloud.githubusercontent.com/assets/12252068/22692912/c1cd5128-ed49-11e6-8a6e-12d6ee8fd95a.png)

 4. Type the Name of the release as follows and choose the **Latest development branch** Option.

 ![git new](https://cloud.githubusercontent.com/assets/12252068/22692977/0880d0e0-ed4a-11e6-9358-13d253ab5001.png)

 5. The release will be successfully created below release folder.

 ## Start New Feature
-1. Switch to sprint branch
+1. Switch to sprint branch.
-2. Click on Git flow
+2. Click on Git flow.
 ![gitflow](https://cloud.githubusercontent.com/assets/12252068/22692868/8e6e030e-ed49-11e6-8fb5-c424f54df136.png)

 3. The following screen will appear click on **Other Actions**,Then click on **Start New Feature**.